 The Employment Effects of Low-Wage Subsidies

-Low-wage subsidies are often proposed as a solution to the unemployment problem among the low skilled.
-Yet the empirical evidence on the effects of low-wage subsidies is surprisingly scarce.
+Low-wage subsidies are often proposed as a solution to the unemployment problem among the low skilled but the empirical evidence on their effects is still scarce.
 This paper examines the employment effects of a Finnish payroll tax subsidy scheme, which is targeted at the employers of older, full-time, low-wage workers.
-The system's clear eligibility criteria open up an opportunity for a reliable estimation of the causal impacts of the subsidy, using a difference-in-difference-in-differences approach.
-Our results indicate that the subsidy system had no effects on the employment rate.
-However, it appears to have increased the probability of part-time workers obtaining full-time employment.
+The system's clear eligibility criteria open up an opportunity for a reliable estimation of the causal impacts of the subsidy scheme.
+Our results indicate that the subsidy system had no effect on the employment rate or wages of the eligible groups, but it increased slightly working hours among those already at work.

 Suggested Citation: Suggested Citation